 I think it’s really important to outwardly ask for their blessing.
 You could use this script — “We know this is such a challenge to hear but we love you so much and it would mean the world to us to have your blessing for this new plan, how do you feel about that?”

 Lastly PLEASE do this over video chat or in person if it is safe and possible – not text or call.
 And, allow your partner to do most of the talking to their own parents, this will make it feel more personal and less of an ambush.
 Love you, sweetie.

 I hope this helps you with your decisions during this difficult season.
 Please don’t hesitate to reach out if you have any questions or want to book your wedding or elopement with Leandra Creative Co.
 Photography!

 – Your photographer & Mark (Dad/Mr. Rosica/Best blues guitar player in upstate NY)

-Leandra Creative Co Photography is based in North Carolina and traveling worldwide to capture the legacies of couples in love.
+Leandra Creative Co Photography is based in New York City and traveling worldwide to capture the legacies of couples in love.
 Love empathy & a good sense of humor are are the core of this company.
 Leandra Creative Co. is proudly LGBTQIA+ friendly.
 I believe timeless and extraordinary photographs look and FEEL different when they are created by someone that takes the time to become more than just your photographer.

 Leandra Creative Co Photography is based in North Carolina and traveling worldwide to capture the legacies of couples in love.
 We believe that y’all means ALL and proudly LGBTQ+ friendly.
 Timeless and extraordinary photographs look and FEEL different when they are created by someone that truly takes the time to connect with you & your unique story.